I love looking at other successful affiliate sites.

 What stood out to me here was the high amount of traffic relative to the Domain Rating.

 These people haven’t built a huge number of links relative to their traffic.
-They have clearly invested more money and effort in content and it’s paying off.
+They have clearly invested more money and effort into content and it’s paying off.

 How They Make Money